⭐ This article revolves around a Pro feature.

 And that's all we need to get started!

-- Import the audio file using this button .
+Import the audio file using this button .
+Its waveform appears on the track.

 Note: if you need more audio editing capabilities, there are many free apps out there to prepare your soundtrack before importing it into HeavyM.
 Audacity is a great one!

-An here's the full result, once we hit play, all the steps are automated and in sync: (volume up!)
+An here's the full result, once we hit play, all is automated and in sync: (volume up!)